ndevlin/LiveRayMarching/README.md

 - SubSurface Scattering:
     The SubSurface Scattering effect is modeled off of the algorithm given here: https://colinbarrebrisebois.com/2011/03/07/gdc-2011-approximating-translucency-for-a-fast-cheap-and-convincing-subsurface-scattering-look/ Essentially, the algorithm approximates the thickness of the object at a point by running ambient occlusion on the interior of the object.
 Thus, points that are near other geometry (and thus in an AO pass would be occluded) are marked as thin, whereas those that are not are marked thick.
 This information is then used in combination with the information about the light direction and viewing angle to calculate a highlight, in a manner not dissimilar to a Blinn-Phong highlight.

+- Reflections:
+    To calculate reflections, a special reflective material is indicated.
+If an object is specified as using this material, then in the color calculation step of the algorithm, a ray is shot out to re-march originating at the original intersection location and heading in a direction calculated based on the camera's angle with the surface.

+- UV Mapping:
+    I created a procedural texture for the robot's face that mathematically describes two ellipses that create the robot's eyes.
+This texture is then mapped to the robot's face using a UV Mapping function that takes in the position on the sphere and returns the corresponding UV coordinates.

+- Tone Mapping:
+    Gamma correction and Exposure controls are used to allow the user to modify the contrast and the total brightness of the scene to compensate for different light colors, light angles, etc.

+- User Controls:
+    Dat.gui is utilized to take in input from the user in real time.
+This is then piped through WebGL to the shaders where they can modify the image on a per-pixel basis.
+Beyond the features described above, the user can also control the position and color of the Key light and the Robot's albedo color.